eldimious/network-avatar-picker/README.md

 # network-avatar-picker

 > A npm module that returns as buffer a user's social network profile picture.
 This way, you can handle buffers and store them as images in your DB.
+You can choose among twitter, instagram, tumblr, vimeo and facebook and just send a username.

 ## Usage